ryan-moeller/nbd-client/README.md

 ## To Do

 * rc scripts
-* option to drop to a less privileged user?
+* option to drop to a less privileged user
-* parallel connections to an export